Blow-up criteria below scaling for defocusing energy-supercritical NLS and quantitative global scattering bounds

 for some $s_*\in (1,s_c)$, where $T_*$ is the blowup time.
 This distinguishes the {\it defocusing} blow-up scenario constructed in \cite{MRRS} from the soliton-focusing and self-similar scenarios constructed in the focusing setting.
 We remark that the current understanding of the hydrodynamic reduction is tied to the high-dimensional ($\mathbb{R}^d$ with $d\geq 5$) setting, and \cite{MRRS} therefore does not directly address the issue of blow-up in the three-dimensional setting of (\ref{eq1}).

-Our first main result is that any potential blow-up solution to (\ref{eq1}) must share the property (\ref{bounded-hs}) with the higher-dimensional blow-up scenario constructed in \cite{MRRS}.
+Our first main result is that any potential blow-up solution to (\ref{eq1}) must exhibit growth of subcritical Sobolev norms as in the higher-dimensional blow-up scenario constructed in \cite{MRRS}.
 In particular, we show that when the initial data $u_0$ has some additional regularity, e.g. global well-posedness remains true under an assumption on ``slightly subcritical norms,''